Yuva2005raj/rnn-stock-price-prediction/README.md

 To develop a Recurrent Neural Network model for stock price prediction.

 ## Problem Statement and Dataset
+Develop a Recurrent Neural Network (RNN) model to predict the stock prices of Google.
+The goal is to train the model using historical stock price data and then evaluate its performance on a separate test dataset.

+Dataset: The dataset consists of two CSV files:

+Trainset.csv: This file contains historical stock price data of Google, which will be used for training the RNN model.
+It includes features such as the opening price of the stock.
+Testset.csv: This file contains additional historical stock price data of Google, which will be used for testing the trained RNN model.
+Similarly, it includes features such as the opening price of the stock.
+The objective is to build a model that can effectively learn from the patterns in the training data to make accurate predictions on the test data.
 ![image](https://github.com/lokeshrahulv/rnn-stock-price-prediction/assets/118423842/b24e6954-059f-47ee-b9b8-47da21ac141b)

 ## Design Steps